-- (i) An urban environment which has a strong village core that is interesting, convenient, and attractive for the community's use and enjoyment; - (ii) A high quality of urban design throughout the Zone; - (iii) A range of building types and forms that are flexible to changes in use over time and which will promote social and cultural diversity; - (iv) High quality reserves throughout the Zone to meet the needs of its residents, workers and visitors to the area; - (v) Compatible mixed use, live work environment, which does not result in reverse sensitivity issues within the Zone nor with the airport, or State Highway; - (vi) To ensure a high quality living and working environment is achieved despite the presence of the airport, because suitable insulation standards and other design methodologies are employed to ensure that amenity values on the site are not impinged by noise from the airport. - (vi) The avoidance of reverse sensitivity effects on Queenstown Airport from activities sensitive to aircraft noise and the protection of those activities located outside the Airport's Outer Control Boundary from exposure to more than Ldn 55dBA of aircraft noise. - (vii) An emphasis on travel options including walking and cycling;
+- An urban environment which has a strong village core that is interesting, convenient, and attractive for the community's use and enjoyment; - (ii) A high quality of urban design throughout the Zone;

-- (viii) The encouragement of 24 hour use/ habitation of part of the zone; - (ix) The provision of a transport node(s) to encourage integration of private and public transport; - (x) A high quality urban environment that does not detract from the surrounding landscape especially as viewed from State Highway. - (xi) The Queenstown economy not being constrained by the supply of industrial land - (xii) A highly permeable environment and built form that encourages pedestrian, cycle and vehicle access with visual links between the focal points and open space - (xiii) A development that meets the District Plan's principal objectives and policies in respect of landscape protection, urban growth and services
+- (iii) A range of building types and forms that are flexible to changes in use over time and which will promote social and cultural diversity; - (iv) High quality reserves throughout the Zone to meet the needs of its residents, workers and visitors to the area; - (v) Compatible mixed use, live work environment, which does not result in reverse sensitivity issues within the Zone nor with the airport, or State Highway; - (vi) To ensure a high quality living and working environment is achieved despite the presence of the airport, because suitable insulation standards and other design methodologies are employed to ensure that amenity values on the site are not impinged by noise from the airport. - (vii) An emphasis on travel options including walking and cycling; - (viii) The encouragement of 24 hour use/ habitation of part of the zone; - (ix) The provision of a transport node(s) to encourage integration of private and public transport; - (x) A high quality urban environment that does not detract from the surrounding landscape especially as viewed from State Highway. - (xi) The Queenstown economy not being constrained by the supply of industrial land - (xii) A highly permeable environment and built form that encourages pedestrian, cycle and vehicle access with visual links between the focal points and open space - (xiii) A development that meets the District Plan's principal objectives and policies in respect of landscape protection, urban growth and services